wirnat/axara/README.md

 - Easy to use and learn

-- Architecture Friendly, easy to build layer that repeatable base on the model that choosed as a module
+- Can be used to generate boilerplate, architectural pattern, layer, small module, and code file

-- Generate your repeatable code such as repository, mock, delivery, and other some unique repeatable task.
+- Generate your repeatable code such as repository, mock, delivery, view, and other some unique repeatable task.

 - Speed up your develop process and make you only focus to the business logic

 - Customable variable for the template

+- Powerfull meta/variable feature

 - Can be used to build your favorite boilerplate